 The requirement that for all residential structures with four or more dwelling units uniformly reserve an RV space without regard to the affordability of the units is a constraint.
 While market rate multifamily development may have a need for off-street RV parking, the income levels of owners and tenants of subsidized housing are likely to preclude a need for off-street recreational vehicle parking.
 While Section 15.44.090 provides a modification-waiver procedure, it is a discretionary process and the Planning Commission must make a finding that the waiver, if granted, in the judgment of the Planning Commission would not be detrimental to the public health, welfare or safety.
-Program HO-2.3.9 directs the City to amending the Chapter 15.54 of the MSMC to provide a non-discretionary pathway to remove the RV parking space requirement for below market rate housing developments.
+Program HO-2.3.98(2) directs the City to also amending the Chapter 15.54 of the MSMC to provide a non-discretionary pathway to remove the RV parking space requirement for below market rate, including moderate income, housing developments.

-8.4 Density Bonus Provisions
+6.47.4 Density Bonus Provisions